An Integral Representation for the Dirac Propagator in the Reissner-Nordstr\"om Geometry in Eddington-Finkelstein Coordinates: Integral Representation of the Dirac Propagator

 \begin{Thm} The Dirac propagator in Proposition~\ref{mainProp} can be expressed in terms of globally defined fundamental solutions $\chi_i(r,\omega)$ for~$i \in \{1,2\}$ and $r\, \in (r_-, \infty)$ as

 with $\widehat{X}_i(\omega) : \C \rightarrow \C$ smooth functions defined by

 Here~$(\cdot| \cdot )$ denotes the conserved scalar product on the hypersurfaces defined in~\eqref{scalPro} and given more explicitly in~\eqref{skalarprodukt}, restricted to the upper left $2 \times 2$ block.
-Moreover, $t_{ij}$ are the entries of the matrix

-were~$X_0(r) \, \in C^\infty_\text{\rm{init}}(N)$.
+Moreover, $t_{ij}$ are again the entries of the matrix~\eqref{Tmatrix} and~$X_0(r) \, \in C^\infty_\text{\rm{init}}(N)$.
 Here~$a,\,b\, \in \C$ are the transmission coefficients of the radial ODE defined in~\eqref{Phi12up}. \end{Thm} \begin{proof} We combine the results from Proposition~\ref{mainProp}, Lemma~\ref{lemmaSpec1} and Lemma~\ref{lemmaSpec2} and evaluate the integral over $r'$ only in the range $(r_-, \infty)$.
 This is possible because of the boundary conditions the wave is reflected on $\partial M$ and never comes back through the Cauchy horizon.
 Thus all interactions behind the Cauchy horizon do not contribute.
 Using the expression of the scalar product on the Cauchy hypersurfaces from Lemma~\ref{lemmasprod} gives the final expression. \end{proof}

+We finally remark that this integral representation is independent of the choice of the prefactors of the fundamental solutions.
+Indeed, as demonstrated in the proof of Lemma~\ref{differenceGreen}, the difference of the Green's matrices depends solely on the quotient of the coefficients of the fundamental solutions.
+In this way, the prefactors are drop out.